 Texas A&M and the VRSC are committed to offering military affiliated students a wide range of opportunities to learn, grow, succeed, and excel.
-Therefore, the University and the VRSC are proud to offer many different types of scholarships to incoming student veterans.
+Therefore, the University and the VRSC are proud to offer many different types of scholarships to incoming and continuing student veterans.

 Students receiving veterans’ educational benefits are typically also eligible for all scholarships awarded by Texas A&M University, including those awarded by Scholarships & Financial Aid, Academic Departments and Colleges, the Texas A&M foundation, and more.

-The Corp of Cadets offer five different type of scholarships varying from $1000-$8000 with no military obligation.
+The Corps of Cadets offer five different type of scholarships varying from $1000-$8000 with no military obligation.
 These are awarded based upon such criteria such as need, academic performance, and demonstrated leadership.
 Both freshman and transfer students are encouraged to apply.

 Click here for more information about Corps of Cadets Scholarships.